-The Commission noticed the following problem.
-Irrigation from the Wadi Bana (Abyan Delta) has a long history.
+The Commission observed the following problem: Irrigation from the wadi Hassan (Abyan Delta) has a long history.
 To divert the high intensity floods of short duration, which are typical for wadi's in Yemen, spate irrigation was developed.
-In 1980 about 9400 ha was irrigated from the Wadi Bana.
-The floods of 1982 (2000 m/s) damaged most of the irrigation infrastructure.
-Since then the Bateis weir was rebuild in 1984.
-Lack of funds prevented the repair of the reaming system to date.
-Because of the lack of proper downstream diversion weirs, spates entered the main canals and caused considerable erosion of irrigated land along the wadi.
+In 1980 about 3000 ha was irrigated.
+The floods of $1982 (2000 \text{ m}^3/\text{s})$ damaged most of the irrigation infrastructure.
+Lack of funds prevented the repair of the system to date.
+Because of the lack of proper diversion weirs, spates entering the main canals caused considerable erosion of irrigated land along the wadi.
 At places, the wadi widened from 100m to 500m.
-In addition water does not reach the tail end of the canal system, resulting to water shortage and abandoned farms.
+In addition, water does not reach the tail end of the canal system, resulting in water shortage and abandoned farms.
 Water that otherwise would serve these farms now recharges the aquifer and discharges into the sea.